apiato/apiato/readme.md

 [![forthebadge](http://forthebadge.com/images/badges/ages-12.svg)](http://www.zalt.me)

+#### The Hello world of an API :)

-Hello API, is an **API Starter** providing you everything to build a professional API with **PHP** on top of **Laravel 5.1**.
+Hello API is an **API Starter** providing you everything to build a professional API with **PHP** on top of **Laravel 5.1**.

 Today everything needs an API (Mobile Apps, Websites, Internet of Things,...).
 And setting up an API from scratch takes a lot of time, even with the existence of the many great Packages and Tools.

-Hello API is a project that gives you all the common functionalties of a professional modern API, to start building your own Application on top of it immediately.
+Hello API is a project that gives you all the common functionalities of a professional modern API, to start building your own Application on top of it immediately.
 It uses the best framework, packages, tools and conventions.
-All configured to work together in a beautiful peace of code.
+All configured to work together in a beautiful piece of code.